mattxwang/lowkey/about.md

 permalink: /about/
 ---

-## About Lowkey
+## About Low Key

-Since kids these days are supposed to be young and hip, lets take the definition of lowkey from [Urban Dictionary](http://www.urbandictionary.com/define.php?term=low+key&defid=1312270):
+Since kids these days are supposed to be young and hip, lets take the definition of Low Key from [Urban Dictionary](http://www.urbandictionary.com/define.php?term=low+key&defid=1312270):

 > to keep something low key: to not announce it;